rachkat/interactive-data-visualization-r/README.md

 ---

+## How to Reproduce
+- Open the R project in RStudio.
+- Load the `mtcars` dataset.
+- Use `ggplot2` for static plots and `plotly` for interactivity.
+- Adjust histogram bin widths with the `binwidth` parameter.

+---

 ## Part 3: Reflection on Linear Regression

 Linear regression is one of the most widely used and accessible tools in predictive analytics.
 Its **strength lies in simplicity**: it models the relationship between variables with a clear mathematical equation that can be easily explained and applied.
 Businesses, policymakers, and researchers value regression for its interpretability—decision-makers can directly see how changes in one factor (e.g., advertising budget, pricing, dosage of medication) affect an outcome (e.g., sales, customer demand, recovery rates).